HAWKWATCHER’S HELPER

 After ascending, “Broad-wings” stream away from the top of the warm air column and continue off to the southwest, gliding slowly down to the lower reaches of yet another updraft to repeat the process.
 Broad-winged Hawks migrating from the northeast make a long trek toward the Houston, Texas, area, then turn due south along the Gulf of Mexico on their way to the tropics for winter.

 More often though, migrating raptors seeking to save energy will utilize the updrafts created by winds striking the slopes of the region’s numerous ridges.
 These northeast-to-southwest-oriented ridge lines deflect skyward the horizontal flow of the northwest winds that often blow during the days that follow the passage of the cold fronts that motivate birds to move south in fall.
 This linear system of rising air creates a network of highway-like “microflyways” that just happen to facilitate travel in the direction many raptors want to go—southwest.
 To expedite their journey and expend less energy, opportunistic fliers follow these routes for at least a portion of their trip—entering and exiting at will.
-On an ideal day, the raptor traffic can be quite heavy along one or more of these “highways”, much to the delight of any observer fortunate enough to be positioned at a lookout atop a ridge in their path.
+On an ideal day, the raptor traffic can be quite heavy along one or more of these “highways”, much to the delight of any observer fortunate enough to be positioned at a lookout atop a ridge along their path.

 Eagles migrating in a southwest direction can save energy and travel great distances by gliding and soaring on the updrafts generated as northwest winds strike the slopes of the northeast-to-southwest-oriented ridges of the Lower Susquehanna River Watershed.